 We have a robust system for corporate governance throughout the group, with a clear division of responsibilities for those involved.

-The secretary is responsible for supporting the chairman in the effective operation of the board and the individual directors in discharging their duties effectively.
+The Secretary is responsible for supporting the Chairman in the effective operation of the board.
+They also act as secretary to each of the committees and are responsible for supporting each of the directors in discharging their duties effectively.

 The board has established various committees to assist it in effectively fulfilling its governance responsibilities.
 Information on the role and work of these committees is detailed in our latest annual report and the “About us” section of the website.